AaronMk44/ci4-db-backup/README.md

 ## Overview

-Ci4 Database Backup is a PHP library designed to facilitate database backups for applications built with CodeIgniter 4.
+Ci4 Database Backup is a PHP library designed to facilitate database backups for applications built with CodeIgniter 4 and other PHP Frameworks.
+It's able to operate in native PHP project too.
 This library provides an easy way to create SQL dumps of your MySQL databases.

 ## Features